Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Transport analysis shows 21 active stops operating in Bundaberg North - Gooburrum area.
-These are mixed bus stops served by two routes offering 34 weekly passenger trips combined.
-Transport access is limited with residents typically at 665 meters from nearest stop.
+These stops serve a mix of bus routes, with two individual routes providing a total of 34 weekly passenger trips.
+Transport accessibility is limited, with residents typically located 665 meters from the nearest stop.

-Service frequency averages four trips daily across all routes, equating to roughly one weekly trip per individual stop.
+Service frequency averages four trips per day across all routes, equating to approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport